General questions

 - Your available electrical supply and kVA limits.

-- Any air quality requirements (dry, oil-free, etc.).
+- Any air quality requirements (dry, oil-free, food-grade, etc.).

 What is VSD and do I need it?